Skip to main content

 Image

-Spencer Seergae, the Winner of the 2024 Congressional Art Competition for Maryland’s 7th Congressional District, in front of his piece entitled Presence
+DarlynViolet Njoroge, the Winner of the 2025 Congressional Art Competition for Maryland’s 7th Congressional District, in front of her piece entitled “My True Self (My Mother’s Rose)”

-Spencer Seergae, the Winner of the 2024 Congressional Art Competition for Maryland’s 7th Congressional District, in front of his piece entitled Presence
+DarlynViolet Njoroge, the Winner of the 2025 Congressional Art Competition for Maryland’s 7th Congressional District, in front of her piece entitled “My True Self (My Mother’s Rose)”

 Each spring, a nation-wide high school arts competition is sponsored by the Members of the U.S. House of Representatives.
 The Congressional Art Competition is an opportunity to recognize and encourage artistic talent in the nation, as well as in our Congressional District.